bonitobird/bonitobird.github.io/_projects/project_baby_names.md

     </div>
 </div>
 <div class="caption">
      On the left, the landing page for the app.
+     &emsp; --- &emsp;
-On the right, the app once I named is entered.
+     On the right, the results page of the app.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">